orchidsoftware/orchid.software/source/en/docs/screens.md

 Button::make('New function')
     ->method('create');

-// By clicking you will be redirected to the specified address use Orchid\Screen\Actions\Link;
+// By clicking, you will be redirected to the specified address use Orchid\Screen\Actions\Link;

 Link::make('External reference')